 relationship.
 It would not be enough for the motion simply to approve a withdrawal agreement on its own.

 We do not know how long the debate might take, but historical examples might give a good indication.
-The Commons debated a motion on accession to the European Communities for five days in October 1971 and a further day on an Opposition Day motion in 1972.
+The Commons debated a motion on accession to the European Communities for six days in October 1971 and a further day on an Opposition Day motion in 1972.

 The Exiting the EU Committee expressed the view in its 6th report that the Commons should have at least five days to debate any motion approving the two agreements.